qerun/qerun/docs/public/tokenomics.md

 ## 6. Governance & Safeguards
 - Community DAO will progressively control major decisions.
-- Certain sensitive parameters require collateralized or staged proposals.
+- Sensitive parameters and module pointers are updated via `StateManager`, with optional STATICCALL on policy modules to ensure they remain read-only.
-- Governance can vote on borrowing ratios, reserve management, and incentive structures.
+- Governance can vote on borrowing ratios, reserve management, and incentive structures in future phases.

 ---